SMiRL: Surprise Minimizing Reinforcement Learning in Unstable Environments: Surprise Minimizing Agents

-Training the VAE online, over all previously seen data, deviates from the recipe in the previous section, where the density model was only updated \emph{within} an episode.
-However, this does provide for a much richer state density model, and the within-episode updates to estimate $p_{\theta_t}(\bz)$ still provide our method with meaningful surprise-seeking behavior.
-As we show in our experiments, this can improve the performance of \methodName in practice.
+Training the VAE online, over all previously seen data, deviates from the recipe in the previous section, where the density model was only updated \emph{within} an episode. \changes{In this case the model is updated after a collection of episodes}.
+This makes the objective for RL somewhat non-stationary \changes{and could theoretically cause issues for convergence}, however we found in practice that the increased representational capacity provides significant improvement in performance.